Universal Dependencies: Dependency structures

 The UD annotation scheme produces syntactic analyses of sentences in terms of the dependencies of dependency grammar.
 Each dependency is characterized in terms of a syntactic function, which is shown using a label on the dependency edge.
 For example:

 This analysis shows that she, him, and a note are dependents of the left.
 The pronoun she is identified as a nominal subject (nsubj), the pronoun him as an indirect object (iobj) and the noun phrase a note as a direct object (obj) -- there is a further dependency that connects a to note, although it is not shown.
 A second example:

 This analysis identifies it as the subject (nsubj), is as the copula (cop), and for as a case marker (case), all of which are shown as dependents of the root word her, which is a pronoun.
 The next example includes an expletive and an oblique object:

 This analysis identifies there as an expletive (expl), food as a nominal subject (nsubj), kitchen as an oblique object (obl), and in as a case marker (case) -- there is also a dependency connecting the to kitchen, but it is not shown.
-Note that the copula is in this case is positioned as the root of the sentence, a fact that is contrary to how the copula is analyzed in the second example just above, where it is positioned as a dependent of the root.
+The copula is in this case is positioned as the root of the sentence, a fact that is contrary to how the copula is analyzed in the second example just above, where it is positioned as a dependent of the root.

 The examples of UD annotation just provided can of course give only an impression of the nature of the UD project and its annotation scheme.
 The emphasis for UD is on producing cross-linguistically consistent dependency analyses in order to facilitate structural parallelism across diverse languages.
 To this end, UD uses a universal POS tagset for all languages—although a given language does not have to make use of each tag.
 More specific information can be added to each word by means of a free morpho-syntactic feature set.
 The universal labels of dependency links can be specified with secondary relations, which are indicated as a secondary label behind a colon, e.g. nsubj:pass, following the "universal:extension" format.